-Is the Capital One® Journey℠ Student Rewards card a good choice?
+Is the Journey® Student Rewards from Capital One® a good choice?

 What are the requirements?

-Because this is a student card, it’s much easier to qualify for than a regular credit card.
+The good news is that since the Journey card is specifically designed for those with little or no credit history it is much easier to qualify for than a regular consumer credit card.
 The requirements are:

-- To apply you need to be at least 18 years of age and have a valid Social Security number.
+- Applicants must be at least 18 years old and have a valid Social Security number.

 - Approval is based upon satisfying Capital One’s credit standards.

-However since this card is geared towards students with limited or average credit history, if you meet their qualifications then it’s definitely worth giving the application a shot.
+However, because this card is geared towards students with no credit history (or very limited history) if you meet their basic qualifications then it’s worth giving the application a try.

 What are the rewards?

-The funny thing is that I hear from people of all ages who want to apply for the Journey card .
-Why do they want it so bad?
-Because the rewards program is a ridiculously good deal…
+The funny thing is that I hear from people of all ages who want to apply for the Journey card.
+Why would they want it so bad?
+Because the rewards program is a really quite a good deal…

-- You get a full 1% cash back on all purchases.
+- You get a full 1% cash back on every purchases.

-- Plus when you pay your bill on time, you get a 25% bonus on the cash back you earn each month.
+- And, when you pay your bill on time, you get a 25% bonus on the cash back you earn each month.